-In this section we address the issue of how to make closures explicit for all the CPS terms in λ_K .
+In this section, we address the issue of how to make closures explicit for all the CPS terms in λ_K .
 This stage rewrites all functions so that they contain no free variables.
 Any variables that appear free in a function value are packaged in an environment, which together with the closed code of the function form a closure.
 When a function is applied, the closed code and the environment are extracted from the closure and then the closed code is called with the environment as an additional parameter.

-Our approach to closure conversion is based on Morrisett et al. [27], who adopt a type-erasure interpretation of polymorphism.
+Our approach to closure conversion is based on Morrisett et al. [1998], who adopt a type-erasure interpretation of polymorphism.
 We use the same idea for existential types.
 As in the case of CPS conversion, there are again two interesting points in our approach.
 Arbitrary terms of the type language that appear in computation terms are not transformed.
+Moreover, the transformation of types is again encoded as a function in our type language and this is crucial for proving that closure conversion is type-correct.